slymny/Hotel-reservation/README.md

+# Hotel Reservation application
-#Hotel Reservation application for Udacity Java Programming
+An application for Udacity Java Programming.

-##User Scenarios
+## User Scenarios
 The application provides four user scenarios:

 Creating a customer account.
 The user needs to first create a customer account before they can create a reservation.